 - To enroll in INTERMEDIATE MICROECONOMICS (ECON 411) or INTERMEDIATE MACROECONOMICS (ECON 412), a student must:

 The Economics Department presumes that students will have taken the applicable prerequisite(s) when registering for courses.
 However, all courses have the option of “consent of instructor.”
 Prerequisites will be waived only when the instructor and the department chair deem that a student’s background render the applicable prerequisite(s) unnecessary.

 Student Learning Outcomes

 - display a command of existing economic knowledge;

 - utilize economic knowledge to explain economic issues; and

 Oregon Preliminary Teaching Licensure in Social Studies

-A student majoring in Economics must also complete a Secondary Education major with Licensure.
+Students who are also seeking an Oregon Preliminary Teaching License must also complete a Secondary Education major with Licensure.
 In order to complete the Secondary Education major with Licensure, students should begin taking education courses no later than their sophomore year.
 The student must be advised by faculty in both majors.